Corporate Collaboration Council

 He was the 2007 Chairman of the United States Combined Heat and Power Association and the founding (2005) Chairman of the Northeast Combined Heat and Power Initiative.
 He is a contributing blogger at the environmental site Grist.org.

-Shailesh Chandra, a Senior Director in the Global and Strategic Partner Organization, is responsible for the strategy, planning, and business development for the organization.
+Shailesh Chandra, a Senior Director of Strategy and Transformation in the Worldwide Partner Organization, is responsible for the strategy, planning, and business development for the organization.
 Prior to taking on this role, Shailesh led the key India based partners for Cisco.
 Other roles he has had at Cisco are Senior Director of Business Development and Strategy of the Software Group, he was a founding member of the Customer Business Transformation team in Cisco's Collaboration Group, and he joined Cisco as a Director in Cisco's strategy consulting team for its Internet Business Solutions Group.
 Shailesh has 20+ years experience in high-tech, including VP US Operations at Evidian-Groupe Bull, and the Communication and Information practice at Mercer Management Consulting/Oliver Wyman.
 Shailesh studied electrical engineering in India, and was a graduate of the first M.E.M. class at Thayer.

 Senior Director, Business Development and Operations, NinePoint Medical